music-brain88/ReNomIMG/README.md

 curl -O http://docs.renom.jp/downloads/weights/yolo.h5
 ```

+If you run training before downloading weight, download will start automatically.
+It takes a few minutes.

 #### 2.Create dataset directory
 As following video showing, please create the dataset direcotry in the `ReNomIMG`.